TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 a_{3j}C_{3j} = (-1)^{3+j}a_{3j}\det{A_{3j}}, \quad   j = 1,\ldots,5
 $$

-only the second gives a nonzero contribution:
+only the second gives a non-zero contribution:

 $$
 \left|\begin{array}{rrrrr}